hentaiOS-Infrastructure/wiki.helluvaos.com/docs/getting-started/brand.md

+import FullLogo from '@site/static/img/full-logo.svg';

 # Brand Guidelines

 The helluvaOS and hentaiOS name, the helluvaOS and hentaiOS logo, and other Raphielscape trademarks are the property of Raphielscape LLC.

 If you want to use these brands to indicate their association with your device or build, adhere to the guidelines on this page.
-All creatives that include or reference helluvaOS, hentaiOS, or Raphielscape trademarks must be reviewed and approved by the helluvaOS / hentaiOS brand team.
+All creatives that include or reference helluvaOS, hentaiOS, or Raphielscape trademarks must be reviewed and approved by the Raphielscape brand team.

 ## hentaiOS and/or helluvaOS